 From Chair and Vice Chair of the ACG Board of Governors, Neil H. Stollman, MD, FACG and Patrick E. Young, MD, FACG

-The ACG Board of Governors met on Saturday, October 3rd, to discuss important state and local issues impacting you and your practice.
-Among the issues discussed were new rules related to EHRs and patient access to your clinical notes.
+The ACG Board of Governors are meeting on Saturday, October 3rd to discuss important state and local issues impacting you and your practice.

 New Interoperability and Patient Access Rules:

 There are new federal requirements designed to promote EHR interoperability and to enhance patients’ ability to access and control their medical information.
 The goal is to prevent information blocking among software developers and insurers, and opening various health IT "silos" and “ecosystems.”
 ACG members must understand that these new rules significantly impact your clinical notes and patient care management.

 What is “information blocking”?
 Do I have to provide complete access to all of my clinical notes and summaries?
 Are there exceptions?
 When does this start?
 What about hospital employees and ASCs?

 Click here to read ACG’s guidance on these new requirements, including the enforcement dates and possible exceptions.
 Please make sure you and your practice are prepared for this.

 The ACG Board of Governors is one of the most unique aspects of the American College of Gastroenterology.
 Governors are ACG Fellows that are elected from the membership of a particular state or region.
 There are currently 77 Governors across seven different regions in the U.S. and abroad.
 The Board of Governors acts as a two-way conduit between College leadership and the membership at-large.
 This helps the College make certain it is meeting the evolving needs of the membership.

 From ACG Legislative and Public Policy Council Chair, Whitfield L. Knapple, MD, FACG